If you can’t find an answer below please send us a question via the enquiry form or call Transport Focus on 0300 123 2350*.

 If a debt remains unpaid the operator can pursue payment through the usual civil process for unpaid debts (e.g. a debt collection agency).
-This is a civil rather than a criminal law action but it can nonetheless affect the person’s credit rating and the operating company does have the option of reverting to a criminal prosecution for breach of byelaws.
+This is a civil rather than a criminal law action but it can nonetheless affect the person’s credit rating and the operating company does have the option of reverting to criminal prosecution for breach of bylaws.

 Can I appeal against a Penalty Fare and what is the process?

 If you are issued with a Penalty Fares notice you have 21 days to appeal against it or to pay it.
 The address/process is set out in the paperwork handed to you by the revenue inspector.
 If the appeal is upheld you do not have to pay the penalty, only the outstanding fare.